ArnavSingha/weather_application/README.md

 - Access a 5-day Weather Forecast.
 - Light and Dark Modes, represented by a sun or moon icon.
 Your chosen mode is saved using local storage.

-### Lighthouse Report Metrics

-- **Desktop Metrics:**

-  - Performance: Outstanding at 99%
-  - Accessibility: High score of 95%
-  - Best Practices: High score of 93%
-  - SEO: Perfect score of 100%

-- **Mobile Metrics:**
-  - Performance: Solid at around 90%
-  - Accessibility: High score of 94%
-  - Best Practices: High score of 93%
-  - SEO: Impressive score of 97%

-The Lighthouse report provides valuable metrics for both desktop and mobile, showcasing outstanding performance, accessibility, best practices, and SEO optimization.
-These metrics reflect a well-optimized and compliant website.

 ## Project Structure